 - When you are finished inhaling, it is time to exhale.
-As you breath out, arch your back down towards the floor as if we are a camel loaded down with lots of luggage.
+As you breathe out, arch your back down towards the floor as if we are a camel loaded down with lots of luggage.

-Movements should always be pain free.
+Movements should always be pain-free.
 They should be slow and deliberate throughout.
 Movement can be focused to a specific area in the back where the pain or tightness is felt.
 The primary movement should be focused here.

 What you should feel after you do it: A reduction in back stiffness or tightness

 Why do it: If you are experiencing back pain, or neck pain.
 If you have a poor hip extension.
 You want to strengthen your core stabilisers.
 It can also relieve headaches.

 - Start off on all fours similar to cat/camel exercise, with your wrist on the floor underneath your shoulders, knees underneath hips.